Enlisted at Hounslow on the 7th of October 1851.

 1891 Census

-Thomas Kimble is shown aged 57, a Coachman (Domestic Servant) living at Latchman House, Stables, Ham and Hatch parish, Kingston, with his wife Henrietta, aged 58, born in City, London.
-[RM]
+Thomas Kimble is shown aged 57, a Coachman (Domestic Servant), with his wife Henrietta, aged 58, born in City, London.

-However, Chris Poole has discovered in Census data not available to EJB that a Thomas Kimble and a Henrietta Kimble, both with the right ages, were still living in the area well into the next century:1901 Census
+EJB thought that Thomas Kimble may have died in 1895.
+However, RM & Chris Poole discovered in Census data not available to EJB that a Thomas Kimble and a Henrietta Kimble, both with the right ages, were still living in the area well into the next century.

 Death registered